pbassham/lava-runner/README.md

 This is the README for your extension "lava-tester".
 After writing up a brief description, we recommend including the following sections.

+- [ ] TODO: Add a link to the LAVA documentation
+- [ ] TODO: Make it throw lava errors based on the schema

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.